Verbal plenary preservation: Confessional statements

 The confessional statements supporting VPP include the following:

-Westminster Confession of Faith ("WCF") (1643–1648)
+Westminster Confession of Faith (1643–1648)

 The 1658 Savoy Declaration of Faith and Order, the 1677/1689 London Confession of Faith and the 1742 Philadelphia Confession of Faith all follow WCF 1:8.

 Helvetic Consensus (1675)

 Like the Helvetic Consensus Formula, the Westminster Confession of Faith cites Matthew 5:18 as proof text of the special providential preservation of the divinely inspired Holy Scripture.
 The late Rev Dr Carl McIntire also understood Chapter 1 of the Westminster Confession of Faith to be teaching the special providential preservation of God's words when continuing from what was quoted above in his 1992 sermon entitled "Help, Lord!", from Psalm 12, he said with regard to verses 6 and 7: